 First, let’s create a new Device Variable for storing the user-token value locally.
 The data type should be a Swift string.

 Let’s also save the value in Keychain storage.
 Add a new Lifecycle in “Application Launched” and add some logic for retrieving the value.
 You can see how it’s done on the following screenshots:

 Once that’s done, we need to configure the conditions when the value is retrieved.
-There are two cases: the first is what we should do when the value is existed in Keychain, and the second is if it isn’t.
+There are two cases: the first is what we should do when the value exists in Keychain, and the second is if it doesn’t.

 So, if the user-token exists in Keychain storage, assign it to the userToken Device Variable.

 In the event that the `userToken` does not exist in Keychain storage, just assign an empty string value to the userToken Device Variable.